singh-sanju/Protein_peptide_mimicry_study/content/docking.md

 :::{note}Note

-- Peptide–HLA complexes were prepared and visualized using PyMOL prior>

-- Visual inspection of all models was also  performed in **PyMOL** to >
+All peptide models were prepared using PyMol @pymol, for docking and visual inspection of docked Peptide–HLA complexes were also permormed and manually inspected in PyMOL to verify peptide placement, binding orientation, and overall structural plausibility within the HLA binding groove.

 :::